SparseLinearAlgebra/spbla/docs/joss/paper.md

 `SPbLA` is a sparse Boolean linear algebra primitives and operations for GPGPU computations.
 It comes as stand-alone self-sufficient library with C API for high-performance computing with multiple backends for Nvidia Cuda, OpenCL and CPU-only platforms.
-The library is shipped with PyPI `pyspbla` package [@pyspbla] for work within Python runtime.
+The library has PyPI `pyspbla` package [@pyspbla] for work within Python runtime.
-The primary library primitive is a sparse matrix of boolean values.
+The primary library primitive is a sparse matrix of Boolean values.
 The library provides the most popular operations for matrix manipulation, such as construction from values, transpose, sub-matrix extraction, matrix-to-vector reduce, matrix-matrix element-wise addition, multiplication and Kronecker product.